 Yes, clothes!
 That’d be a good idea, wouldn’t it?
 Obviously you will be wearing whatever you want to wear depending on the weather on the day, although you will never regret taking some ‘just in case’ extras.

-It is always wise to take a fleece or hoodie with you for if the temperature drops or wind comes strong.
-Also, hats, gloves, neck warmers and sunglasses are always wise choices!
+It is always wise to take a fleece and lightweight waterproof jacket with you in case the temperature drops or wind comes strong.
+Also, hats, gloves, neck warmers, and sunglasses are always wise choices!

 Nobody ever wants to be stuck on a hiking trail with no battery and no clue so wisely avoid disaster and take a portable phone charger with you so you don’t fall completely off the grid, should you need some assistance.